KCCPMG/editable-content/documentation.md

 - `initialHTML`: (optional) string, which will be the HTML which initially populates an `EditableContent` or `RenderedContent` instance

+- `initialProps`: (optional) object of which each key corresponds to a portalId, and the value is an object of props with new values.
+For an example of this object, see `updatePortalProps` in the `useEditableContentContext` section.
+When a portal is first created, its React component will populate with props from this object if there is a corresponding portalId that contains props to pass in.

 ### Populating Wrappers

 A `KeyAndWrapperObj` is an object to be defined which will correspond to a text wrapper